gvwilson/thirdbit/src/fiction/madica/index.md

 Up on the screen in front of her, the line tracing the asteroid's future path blinked out.
 "Recalculating course," said the recorded voice.
-A new line of dashes curved forward, plip plip plip toward the Earth---
+A new line of dashes curved forward, plip plip plip toward the Earth—

----and missed it by a hair.
+—and missed it by a hair.
 The dashes hesitated for a moment while the flying saucer's computer calculated angles and trajectories and probabilities, then curved around on itself.
 The impact with the flying saucer had knocked the asteroid off course just enough to put it into